 x2sys_put accepts a track bin-index file created by x2sys_binlist and adds this information about the data tracks to the relevant data base.
 You may chose to overwrite existing data with new information for older tracks (-F) and even completely remove information for certain tracks (-D).
 The x2sys TAG must match the tag encoded in the info.tbf file.
 To inquire about tracks in the data base, use x2sys_get.

 Name of a single track bin file.
-If not given, stdin will be read.
+If not given, standard input will be read.

 Specify the x2sys TAG which identifies the attributes of this data type.